How to Apply

 To ensure that the organization reaches the most dedicated and qualified students, Minds Matter DC has a rigorous and highly competitive application process.

 The Minds Matter application is comprised of a series of short answer questions and a few essays, a parent/guardian commitment form, and an in-person interview.
-While optional, it is highly recommended that students also have a guidance counselor or teacher complete a nomination form on their behalf.
-Students must have proof of U.S. citizenship as well as demonstrate financial need as defined by Free/Reduced Student Lunch guidelines.
+We also encourage students to have a guidance counselor or teacher complete a nomination form on their behalf.

 At Minds Matter DC, we look for students who: